fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 -  ``glyphs``: dict for special master definitions for glyphs.
 If glyphs need special masters (to record the results of executed rules for example).
 MutatorMath.
--  ``mutedGlyphNames``: list of glyphnames that should be suppressed in the generation of this instance.
 -  ``kerning``: bool.
 Indicates if this instance needs its kerning calculated.
 MutatorMath.
 -  ``info``: bool.
 Indicated if this instance needs the interpolating